Bernard Tchibambelela: Political career from 2007

 Tchibambelela, a member of the National Committee of the MCDDI, was elected to the National Assembly in the June 2007 parliamentary election as the MCDDI candidate in the Mbanza-Ndounga constituency of the Pool Region; he won the seat in the first round with 60.98% of the vote.
 On 4 September 2007, when the National Assembly held its first meeting of the new parliamentary term, he was elected as second vice-president of the National Assembly, receiving 120 votes from the 129 deputies who were present.
 He was additionally assigned responsibility for the National Assembly's relations with the Parliamentary Assembly of La Francophonie.

 On 15 September 2007, the Association of Parliamentarians of the Pool was established with Tchibambelela as its president.
 In that capacity, he released a statement in early July 2009 affirming that all of the Pool's parliamentarians supported President Sassou Nguesso's bid for re-election in the July 2009 presidential election.

 Tchibambelela published a book, Le Commerce mondial de la faim : stratégie de rupture positive au Congo-Brazzaville, through L'Harmattan in October 2009.
 The book discussed the problem of hunger in the developing world and Tchibambelela's ideas for solving the problem in Congo-Brazzaville.

 Bernard Kolélas died in November 2009, and Tchibambelela was subsequently considered one of the main potential contenders for the party leadership, along with Kolélas' son Guy Brice Parfait Kolélas.

 In the July-August 2012 parliamentary election, Tchibambelela was re-elected to the National Assembly as the MCDDI candidate in Mbanza-Ndounga constituency; he won the seat in the first round with 71.85% of the vote.
 However, when the deputies met to elect the members of the National Assembly's bureau for the new parliamentary term on 5 September 2012, Tchibambelela did not receive a post on the bureau.
 He was instead appointed to the government as Minister of Fishing and Aquaculture on 25 September 2012.

 Following Sassou Nguesso's re-election in the March 2016 presidential election, Tchibambelela was dismissed from the government on 30 April 2016 and later on exiled in France with his family.
 He then returned to his seat in the National Assembly.

 Personal life and death

-Mpaki Bernard was married to a successful businesswoman Mrs Jeanne and both together have five children with their first son named Mpaki Corrad Bernard born 8 November 1992, Mpaki Deesse, Mpaki Gorsset, Mpaki Dousse, and the Benjamin Mpaki Diverna all born in Congo Brazzaville.
+Mpaki Bernard was married to a successful businesswoman, Mrs. Jeanne, and together they have five children: their first son named Mpaki Corrad Bernard, born 8 November 1992; Mpaki Deesse; Mpaki Gorsset; Mpaki Dousse; and the Benjamin Mpaki Diverna, all born in Congo Brazzaville.
 He died on 21 May 2025, at the age of 78.